mailund/gsa-exercises/Week07/README.md

 Recall the algorithm for finding all occurrences of branching tandem repeats in a string of length *n* in time O(*n* log *n*).

 What is the best case running time of this algorithm?
-Explain and give an example of best case input?
+Can you give an example of best case input?

 What is the worst case running time?
-Explain and give an example of worst case input?
+Can you give an example of worst case input?

 ## Finding all occurrenes of non-branching tandem repeats